jhumelsine/jhumelsine.github.io/_posts/2026-06-05-ai-and-developer.md

 Generative AI is adding yet another abstraction layer to the technology stack.

-Some people argue that this time is different because previous abstractions were deterministic while AI is not deterministic.
+Some argue that this time is different because previous abstractions were deterministic while AI is not deterministic.

 I used to agree with that argument.